wazuh/wazuh-documentation/source/user-manual/user-administration/password-management.rst

 If you use the tool in an all-in-one deployment, it automatically updates the passwords where necessary.
 If you use it in a distributed environment, depending on the user whose password you change, you may have to update the password on other components.
 See :ref:`Changing the passwords in a distributed environment <passwords_distributed>` for more details.

-If you want to change the password for a Wazuh manager API user, run the script on a Wazuh server node and use option ``-A, --api``.
+If you want to change the password for a Wazuh manager API user, run the script on a Wazuh server node and use option ``-A|--api``.
 Alternatively, you can change the Wazuh manager API passwords following the instructions in the :doc:`Securing the Wazuh API </user-manual/api/securing-api>` documentation.

 Changing the passwords for all users